Snldmrtnz/CS_121_FinalProject/README.md

    - If pygame is not installed:
      - Install it by running your cmd as administrator and type: pip install pygame.
      - To check if it is installed: Type: import pygame again in your coding software.
-     = Download code/copy the code
+   - Download code/copy the code
      - main.py
      - sprite.py
      - Settings.py

-2. Running the game
+2. Run and Debug the code

+3. Gameplay
+   - The general rule of the game is to fix the puzzle according to its numerical sequence ( 1, 2, 3, 4, 5, 6, 7, 8, ...)
-   - After copying all the
+   - Click Shuffle to start the game
+   - Click Reset if you are stuck and cannot finish the game
+   - Exit button if you want to stop playing the game

 ## Contributing
 jawirjoawr